 Tip 3: Mise en grill is a must.
 Before the first veggie burger, spicy seitan “wing,” or asparagus spear hits flame, have everything you need in place nearby.
 This includes having prepared ingredients, spices, marinades, and necessary utensils and equipment within flame’s reach.

 Tip 4: Think outside the (veggie burger) box.
 The newest superstars of the grill circuit—tofu, tempeh, and seitan—join the world of spirited marinades and sauces to take center stage in summer’s greatest show on earth.
 With a few hours to overnight marinating time, bite-size pieces of this trifecta easily earn their grill stripes in about eight to 10 minutes (four to five minutes per side).

 Tip 5: Don’t forget the drinks!
-I’ve said it before and I’ll say it again, and again, and again: Beverages are of utmost importance for any party.
-When it comes to backyard fêtes, beer should always be on the A-list.
+I’ve said it before and I’ll say it again, and again, and again: Beverages are of utmost importance for any summer grilling sesh.
+When it comes to backyard fêtes with your household, beer should always be on the A-list.
 Have light and dark options in a nearby, grab-it-yourself cooler.
 Likewise, have chilled white wine (in an ice bucket) and a bottle of red close by.
-With the boozy basics covered, a pitcher of ice water and a round of specialty drinks—a tipsy one for the adults and a fruity, non-alcoholic option for the kiddies and designated drivers—are always in order for any outdoor party.
+With the boozy basics covered, a pitcher of ice water and a round of specialty drinks are always in order for any barbecue fun.

-Get ready for your rise to grate-ness with my barbecue party menu:
+Get ready for your rise to grate-ness with my barbecue menu:

 Party Starter: Salsa alla Sizzle

 First Course, Side Dish, or Light Tapas: Vegan Dijon Macaroni Salad

 Main Course: Ancho-Spiced Barbecue Burgers with Caramelized Onions